Leaflet/Leaflet/FAQ.md

 #### I'm building a commercial app that I plan to sell.
 Can I use Leaflet in it?

-You're welcome, as the code is published under the very permissive [2-caluse BSD License](https://github.com/Leaflet/Leaflet/blob/master/LICENSE).
+You're welcome, as the code is published under the very permissive [2-clause BSD License](https://github.com/Leaflet/Leaflet/blob/master/LICENSE).
 Just make sure to attribute the use of the library somewhere in the app UI or the distribution (e.g. keep the Leaflet link on the map, or mention the use on the About page or a Readme file, etc.) and you'll be fine.

 That only applies to the code though.
-Make sure you conform to the terms of use of a tile images provider that you chose as well.
+Make sure you conform to the terms of use of the tile images provider(s) that you choose as well.

 ## Features